How to buy cryptocurrency with your bank account

 Read on for a list of which exchanges accept bank transfers and how you can buy crypto with your bank account.

 Buying crypto with your bank account is actually quite easy.
-To show you how to do it, let’s look at an example of how to buy bitcoin (BTC) with US dollars.
+To show you how to do it, let’s look at an example of how to buy Bitcoin (BTC) with GBP.

 There are a number of platforms to choose from when purchasing crypto with your bank account, so compare your options to see how each exchange performs across a range of key areas: